asm-products/readraptor/README.md

       }
     }

-### Example: Push Notification + Daily Digest
+### Example: Immediate email + Daily Digest

-What if you want to send a push notification and also include the update in a daily digest?
+What if some users want immediate emails and others want daily digests?
 No problemo!
-You can register a callback for 1 minute, then 24 hours.
+You can register a callback for 1 minute, then 24 hours and specify the expected users in each.

     curl -X POST $RR_URL/content_items \
          -u $RR_API_KEY: \
          -d '{
            "key": "content_1",
-           "expected": ["user_1"],
+           "expected": ["immediate_user", "digest_user"],
            "callbacks": [{
-             "seconds": 60,
+             "delay": "1m",
+             "expected": ["immediate_user"],
              "url": "http://requestb.in/u3igzqu3"
            }, {
-             "hours": 24,
+             "delay": "24h",
+             "expected": ["digest_user"],
              "url": "http://requestb.in/u3igzqu3"
            }]
          }'